FedEx Cup

-The FedEx Cup is a championship trophy for the PGA Tour.
-Its introduction marked the first time that men's professional golf had a playoff system.
-Announced in November 2005, it was first awarded in 2007.
-Rory McIlroy is the 2022 champion.
-This competition is sponsored by FedEx.
+The FedEx Cup is the championship trophy for the PGA Tour.
+Its introduction in 2007 marked the first time that men's professional golf had a playoff system.
+Since its inception, the competition has been sponsored by FedEx.
+In 2022, the PGA Tour added the FedEx St. Jude Championship to the tournament, expanding the partnership with St. Jude Children's Research Hospital as the tournament's designated charity.

-The FedEx Cup is the central professional golf competition that compares player performance across part of the PGA Tour season in a League and Playoffs structure.
+The FedEx Cup is a season long competition.
+Points are awarded based on finishing position in all PGA Tour sanctioned tournaments.
+The leading points earners throughout the regular season qualify for the playoffs.
+Players are further eliminated after each of the first two playoff events, with the leading 30 points earners qualifying for the Tour Championship.

+Tommy Fleetwood is the current champion, after he won the Tour Championship in 2025.

+Rory McIlroy has the most titles with three.
+The only other player to win multiple FedEx Cups is Tiger Woods, with two.

 Rule changes

 The PGA Tour adjusted the rules around the FedEx Cup in each of the two years after its introduction in 2007.
 Each set of changes was introduced to address issues that arose the previous year, particularly with the playoffs portion of the FedEx Cup: